Laufmaschine/Slopes-experiments/README.md

                 "trunk", "trunk_link", "residential", "cycleway", "living_street", "unclassified",
                 "motorway", "motorway_link", "pedestrian", "steps", "service", "track"))
     ```
     *Notes from reference instructions:* OpenStreetMap classifies the roads in different categories.
 The footpaths should be left out of the selected network sample.
-Also, to get a lighter network, only the higher
+Also, to get a lighter network, only the roads
-    levels roads can be selected, such as the ones with categories "primary", "secondary" and "tertiary".
-Some roads do not have a category assigned yet but can be used for cycling as well.
+    with higher levels can be selected, such as the ones with categories "primary", "secondary" and "tertiary".
+Some roads do not have a category assigned yet ( value is **unclassified**) but can be used for cycling as well.
 I kept this category.

-5. Save filtered network of the country in geopackage file *`networkOSM_PT_filtered.gpkg`*:
+6. Save filtered network of the country as a geopackage file - *`networkOSM_PT_filtered.gpkg`*:
     ```
-    st_write(municips_PT, "<path>/networkOSM_PT_filtered.gpkg")
+    st_write(networkOSM_PT_filtered, "<path>/networkOSM_PT_filtered.gpkg")
     ```

 ### 4. Clip road network by the municipality